ecator/gomeeting/README.md

 ```
 Now the `bin/gomeeting` is generated and you can run it.

-If you don't have `make` command,you can run `mkdir bin && go build -o bin/gomeeting -ldflags "-w" main.go` to build it.It's the same to `make`.

 ## Usage
 ### Dependencies
 - MySQL(MariaDB) (must)
   - Now it's only support mysql
-- A modern browser (Chrome or Firefox is recommended)
+- A modern browser (must Chrome or Firefox)

 ### Start Server
 If you are firstly running gomeeting you must install MySQL and create a database named `gomeeting`.